 - YNAB is all about budgeting — period — Have you ever heard the term “jack of all trades, master of none”?
 That usually applies to people, but the same can be said about services.
 Some try to do too many things and end up doing none of them well.
 YNAB is only about budgeting and they do it extremely well.

 - YNAB continues to evolve — YNAB is not a static web platform.
 They’ve already released versions 1 through 4.
-This is a promising path, indicating responsiveness to customer suggestions and concerns better things to come.
+This is a promising path, indicating responsiveness to customer suggestions and concerns, with better things to come.

 - Category codes — YNAB uses color codes to help you see when a category is underfunded (yellow) or when overspending has occurred (red).
 It helps you quickly visualize potential trouble spots in your budget.